 8. ASUS ROG Strix Z490-G

-Next, we have our final ASUS motherboard on the list called the ASUS ROG Strix Z490-G. This might be the best motherboard on the list as it has all the features designed for an excellent gaming experience, and standard use also.
+Next, I have our final ASUS motherboard on the list called the ASUS ROG Strix Z490-G.

 For a gamer/streamer, this is going to be a dream to have, and it’s not even as expensive as other boards we’ve reviewed as it starts at 400$.
 But let’s not waste more time and see the specs.